HenrikBechmann/react-infinite-grid-scroller/README.md

 # Animated GIF

-This is a random screenshare, showing async content update while still scrolling, dynamic pivot, and nested scrollers.
+This is a random screenshare, showing nested scrollers in a resized browser (33% normal).

 ![animation](demo/RIGSDemo.gif)